 Meshbesher & Spence: Offering Reliable Legal Support for Minnesota Motorcyclists

-Although the new law permits lane splitting, or what some might call filtering, it can still lead to legal challenges.
+Although the new law permits lane sharing, it can still lead to legal challenges.
 Drivers unfamiliar with these practices might cause accidents.
 They may blame motorcyclists, even when the rider followed the rules.
 Misunderstandings like this can lead to disputes or unfair claims.

 At Meshbesher & Spence, we’re here to help.
 We’ve handled many motorcycle accident cases and understand the unique risks riders face, such as a $6 million settlement for a motorcyclist who sustained injuries in Washington County.